Cesare Borgia: Military

-Cesare Borgia's domains mapped.
-Sources are in the image's description.

 Cesare's career was founded upon his father's ability to distribute patronage, along with his alliance with France (reinforced by his marriage with Charlotte d'Albret, sister of John III of Navarre), in the course of the Italian Wars.
 Louis XII invaded Italy in 1499; after Gian Giacomo Trivulzio had ousted its duke Ludovico Sforza, Cesare accompanied the king in his entrance into Milan.

-At this point, Alexander decided to profit from the favourable situation and carve out for Cesare a state of his own in northern Italy.
+At this point, Alexander decided to profit from the favorable situation and carve out for Cesare a state of his own in northern Italy.
 To this end, he declared that all his vicars in Romagna and Marche were deposed.
-Though in theory subject directly to the pope, these rulers had been practically independent or dependent on other states for generations.
-In the view of the citizens, these vicars were cruel and petty.
-When Cesare eventually took power, he was viewed by the citizens as a great improvement.

 Cesare was appointed commander of the papal armies with a number of Italian mercenaries, supported by 300 cavalry and 4,000 Swiss infantry sent by the king of France.
 Alexander sent him to capture Imola and Forlì, ruled by Caterina Sforza (mother of the Medici condottiero Giovanni dalle Bande Nere).
 Despite being deprived of his French troops after the conquest of those two cities, Borgia returned to Rome to celebrate a triumph and to receive the title of Papal Gonfalonier from his father.
 In 1500, the creation of twelve new cardinals granted Alexander enough money for Cesare to hire the condottieri, Vitellozzo Vitelli, Gian Paolo Baglioni, Giulio and Paolo Orsini, and Oliverotto Euffreducci, who resumed his campaign in Romagna.